u0fz-ai-lab/ai-research-lab-site/articles/game.md

 ---
-title: "Building games using Generative Agents"
+title: "State of the art Narrative Game Design using Gemini Ultra."
 date: "2024-03-03"
 ---